Search results

 Course coordinator: Martin Gellerstedt

-Course syllabus HV0902F (pdf)
+Course syllabus HV0902F

 This course will give you the opportunity to exchange knowledge and experiences in constructive dialogs, and to progress in scientific writing and peer-review work.
 This is done by seminars were you together with other participants review and discuss each other’s scientific texts.
 This also gives the opportunity to broaden the knowledge and understanding of the research area: Health in the digital society, both theoretically and methodologically.

-Planned course start: autumn semester 2023
+Course start: autumn term 2023

-Course syllabus HV0903F (pdf)
+Course syllabus HV0903F

 This course focuses on how digitalization could lead to profound changes in how people’s health and well-being at the individual, group, and societal levels are achieved, promoted, maintained, or hindered.
 As a participant you will reflect on digitalization and its consequences for research questions within health science.

-Planned course start: autumn semester 2024
+Planned course start: autumn term 2024

 Course coordinator: Viveca Larsson

-Course syllabus HV0904F (pdf)
+Course syllabus HV0904F

 Eligible courses: Informatics

-Planned course start: autumn semester 2025
+Planned course start: autumn term 2025

 Course coordinator: Sunith Bandaru